OnShift/onshift.github.io/_posts/2017-08-18-Refactoring-with-reactJS-shared-state.md

 # How do we update component props?

 One solution we’ve seen before is to unmount the React component, then re-render the component into the DOM with the updated props.
-It’s a workable solution, but we’ve always disliked it because it completely ignores one of the biggest benefits of using React: the [Virtual DOM](https://www.codecademy.com/articles/react-virtual-dom).
+It’s a workable solution, but it ignores one of the biggest benefits of using React: avoiding DOM manipulation via the [Virtual DOM](https://www.codecademy.com/articles/react-virtual-dom).

 Trying to keep our proof of concept to a minimum, we attempted to capture components at the time of creation and inject some form of function or object to give us global access to individual component's state.
 After several attempts with marginal degree of success we realized that we were creating a sufficiently complex home grown system that attempts to replicate existing technologies.
 For the sake of brevity and community support, we decided to turn to an industry accepted state management solution already used elsewhere in-house.
 In our greenfield React project we use [Redux](http://redux.js.org/) to manage application state.
 Since we already had this knowledge on the team, we decided to use Redux in our legacy refactoring as well.
-One could probably just as easily use a reactive library like [RxJS](http://reactivex.io/rxjs/.
+One could probably just as easily use a reactive library like [RxJS](http://reactivex.io/rxjs/).
 We’ll have to leave that as an exercise for another day.

 Our Redux store will be the source of truth for the application's state.
 Our React components will be connected to the store and can dispatch changes to the store and/or react to application state changes appropriately.
 Similarly, our legacy Javascript will be able to access the store and dispatch actions to change application state.